Definition of a Church Capital Campaign

 As shown by this example, the combination of regular payments plus the proceeds from the capital campaign has enabled the church to retire just over one-half of the debt by the end of the three-year campaign.
 Of course, if the church raises more money in its campaign, then the remaining debt is reduced correspondingly.

 Being practical, I also realize that many churches will elect to augment their building budget with some of the proceeds from the campaign or use some of the campaign income to help service debt, either of which would leave less of the proceeds for debt reduction.
-This notwithstanding, the principle is still a valid one.
+However, the principle is still valid.

 The church in our example executed a second stewardship campaign that was a non-stop continuation of its first campaign.
 That campaign paid off the remaining debt and put money back into a building fund account for future renovation or building programs.
 Hopefully, your church will be considering its next expansion plans before the end of seven years, which is certainly a very good reason for becoming debt-free as quickly as possible!